HSF/hsf.github.io/organization/planning/plan-of-work-2021.md

 ### Organisational Engagement

-* We already have quite a long list of organisations with which we have a link or some engagement (see slide 11).
+* We already have quite a long list of organisations with which we have a link or some engagement (see slide 11 of the presentation above).
   * Keep this up and be alert for additional opportunities.
   * In particular in the next ~year the Snowmass process will be important (this has been delayed by a year).